Dec. 9, 2015

 Milford Jenkins, Angus Foundation president, at 816-383-5100, or firstname.lastname@example.org.

-Angus Leaders: Apply for Young Cattlemen’s Conference
+Apply to Attend the Young Cattlemen’s Conference

 For more information on YCC, the Angus Foundation or a list of previous Angus YCC participants, visit www.angusfoundation.org.